|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 SBPK: Berlin State Library – Prussian Cultural Heritage (Staatsbibliothek Preußischer Kulturbesitz). [library list]

 Schwarze Brett: A term still used, this refers to a general announcement board, which at the university in Königsberg consisted of a shallow box with a chalkboard on the back and with two hinged doors with a grill (and presumably glass) in the frame of each door, and with a decorative top and a bas-relief image of Albrecht above it.
 This was hung on the outside wall of the main university building, just to the left of the front entrance, and was the place for official notices to be posted, as well as course offerings (before WS 1770/71, it was the only official forum for private lecturers to announce their courses).
-It can be clearly seen in the engraving reproduced in Hubatch [1966, 16].
-From this engraving, the dimensions of the box appear to be about three by five feet.
+It can be clearly seen in the engravings reproduced in Hubatch [1966, 10, 16].
+The first engraving shows the courtyard of the university, c.1830, behind the Professors’ Vault; the Schwarze Brett can be seen to the far left, hanging on the outer-wall of the building.
+The second engraving stems from the 300-year anniversary in 1844, and depicts students dressed in current (left) and older (right) fashion.

 Semester: The academic year consisted of two semesters, winter (WS) and summer (SS), divided by St. Michael’s (September 29) and Easter, with lectures beginning, at the very earliest, eight days after the Sunday following each of these dates.
 Semester classes always began on a Monday, and most classes met four times each week (Monday, Tuesday, Thursday, Friday), but we know with Kant (and there is no reason to think Kant unique in this) that he began his private lectures later in the week (often that Thursday), and his courses on physical geography and on anthropology were offered on a Wednesday/Saturday schedule, and so would typically begin the first Wednesday.
 See the discussion of semester length in Professors: The Academic Schedule, and the table of semesters.